rhodge-hash/roys-dapp-template/README.md

 ## Spec-Driven Development

 This project utilizes a Spec-Driven Development workflow.
 Both the "Vibe Code" and "Real-time Chat System" features were developed using this approach, emphasizing clear, detailed specifications and plans before implementation, ensuring alignment and a structured development process.
 The `specs/` directory contains all the artifacts generated during this process for each feature.

+## Feature Integration & UI Implementation

+As part of the Frontend Redesign Overhaul - Phase 3, the core UI components for Vibe Code and Real-time Chat have been integrated into dedicated pages and routing.
+This involved:
+- Creating `src/pages/VibeCodeSession/VibeCodeSession.tsx` to encapsulate Vibe Code UI.
+- Creating `src/pages/Chat/ChatPage.tsx` to encapsulate Chat UI.
+- Updating `src/AppRouter.tsx` to include routes for these new pages.
+- Initial integration of backend APIs and WebSockets for both features into the new UI components.
+- Adding basic smooth transitions and animations (via `transition-colors` on body).